CodyFlame/CodyFire/README.md

 ```

 ### How to send several requests?
-Now you're able to run up to 10 requests one-by-one!
+You're able to run up to 10 requests one-by-one!
 ```swift
 API.employee.all()
     .and(API.office.all())